ricardojoserf/TrickDump/README.md

 # TrickDump

 TrickDump allows to dump the lsass process without generating a Minidump file.
-The attack is executed in three steps and these programs generate JSON and memory dump file(s):
+The attack is executed in three steps and these programs generate JSON and memory dump files:

 - **Lock**: Get OS information using RtlGetVersion.

-- **Shock**: Get SeDebugPrivilege with NtOpenProcessToken and NtAdjustPrivilegeToken, open a handle with NtOpenProcess and then get modules information using NtQueryInformationProcess and NtReadVirtualMemory.
+- **Shock**: Open a process handle with NtOpenProcess and get modules information using NtQueryInformationProcess and NtReadVirtualMemory.

-- **Barrel**: Get SeDebugPrivilege, open a handle and then get information and dump memory regions using NtQueryVirtualMemory and NtReadVirtualMemory.
+- **Barrel**: Open a process handle with NtOpenProcess and get information and dump memory regions using NtQueryVirtualMemory and NtReadVirtualMemory.
+By default it generates one dump file per memory region but you can create one file with all regions changing the "big_file" boolean value to True in the Main function.

 ![img](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/trickdump/trickdump.drawio.png)